jwin200/Python-Image-Generator/README.md

 `python3 main.py -p adj1,noun1 adj2,noun2 -f ~/images_here`

-The program defaults to using `/downloads` for this folder.
+The program defaults to creating a `/downloads` folder for this.

 ### Adjectives